Thank you to Christ Church Episcopal School for sponsoring this article.

 The Greenville area is home to many excellent schools and parents truly have an array of educational institutions they can choose from to meet their child’s needs.
-But it can be overwhelming to say the least and as a parent, how do you know if you’ve made the right decision in the end?
+But as a parent, it can be overwhelming to say the least!
+In the end, how do you know if you’ve made the right decision?

 Nurturing the Whole Student

-The Upper School offers more than 150 courses as well as the International Baccalaureate Diploma Program and over 22 Advanced Placement classes, that can count towards college credit.
+The Upper School offers more than 190 courses including over 33 International Baccalaureate Diploma Program courses and over 20 Advanced Placement classes that can count towards college credit.
 While classes are demanding and challenging, students are well-prepared for college as they have developed a wide array of skills from writing to critical thinking to time management.

 Health & Wellness

 In partnership with students, teachers, parents, and our chaplaincy, our school counselors nurture students’ intellectual development, personal integrity, and emotional well-being, while helping to foster a sense of belonging for all students.
-Through individual meetings, small groups, and training workshops, the school counselor serves as a part of the CCES support system for students and parents.
+Through individual meetings, small groups, and training workshops, school counselors serve as a part of the CCES support system for students and parents.

-CCES also employs two full-time registered nurses provide health assessments, emergency care for illness and injury, manage chronic conditions and administer medications.
+CCES also employs two full-time registered nurses who provide health assessments, emergency care for illness and injury, manage chronic conditions, and administer medications.